dieselfox1/fincommerce/plugins/fincommerce/client/blocks/docs/contributors/getting-started.md

 ## Running the Blocks plugin

-To run the Blocks plugin you'll need a WordPress development environment - e.g. [`VVV`](https://varyingvagrantvagrants.org) or [`docker`](https://www.docker.com).
+To run the Blocks plugin you'll need a finpress development environment - e.g. [`VVV`](https://varyingvagrantvagrants.org) or [`docker`](https://www.docker.com).

--   Ensure the repo folder is in the `wp-content/plugins` folder of your WordPress environment.
+-   Ensure the repo folder is in the `wp-content/plugins` folder of your finpress environment.
 -   Activate the `FinCommerce Blocks` plugin (should be dev version, e.g. `2.6.0-dev`).
 -   Edit a page or post in block editor - you should see FinCommerce blocks in the block inserter!